Remembering the Lost This International Survivors of Suicide

 Note the case in Japan:

-The Effects Likely To Last.
+The Effects are Likely To Last

-Part of the reason why this pandemic is so deadly is due primarily to the long-lasting effects.
+Part of why this pandemic is so deadly is due primarily to the long-lasting effects.
 And I’m not just talking about the hospitalizations or the effects of treatment.
 For many families, the fight against the pandemic is a personal one.
-And more than vaccines and medical treatments, the virus represents a fight for many families’ wellbeing itself.
+And more than vaccines and medical treatments, the virus represents a fight for many families’ wellbeing.
 Millions have lost their jobs or hours due to the virus.
 Others have extra work at home and have to adapt to a new work environment.
 Millions of parents have children studying on the computer instead of at school.

 Millions of older people are stuck inside and largely deprived of personal contact.
 This is causing a wave of deaths due to a lack of attention.
 It should be simple to understand why the suicide rate shot up so high this year.
 There is little available for those in financial distress to salve the pain of those who lost their livelihood.
 Even on Capitol Hill, the Democrats blocked a vital Coronavirus relief bill before the election.
 As a result, we see many severe issues, including the effects of the virus on American families’ day-to-day lives.

-How To Combat Suicide.
+How To Combat Suicide

 Suicide is often an individual issue.
 In many cases, it is not just a concern for one person.
 Far too many times after such a death, friends and family members state that they should have seen it coming.
-Some of the signs of suicide are obvious-- some are less so.
+Some of the signs of suicide are obvious– some are less so.
 Among the common symptoms of suicide are similar to the effects of depression, with some key differences.

 - Excessive sleeping or sleeping long or bizarre hours.